Juanen100/StyleMiiU-Plugin/README.md

 If you happen to have installed an older version of this plugin, delete the previous `theme_manager.wps` and rename `sd:/wiiu/environments/[ENVIRONMENT]/plugins/config/theme_manager.json` to `style-mii-u.json`

 ## Usage
 This plugin is only compatible with SDCafiine's folder structure, meaning that you have to put every file on it's corresponding folder.
-Usually themes will load from `SD:/wiiu/themes/` but, if it detects valid themes in the `SD:/wiiu/sdcafiine/` folder and `SD:/wiiu/themes/` folder exists, it will load the themes from the SDCafiine's folder.
+Usually themes will load from `SD:/wiiu/themes/` but, if it detects valid themes in the `SD:/wiiu/sdcafiine/` folder and `SD:/wiiu/themes/` folder doesn't exist, it will load the themes from the SDCafiine's folder.
 A step to step guide on how to use it:
 1. Open the WUPS menu (**L + ↓ + SELECT**) and enter the **StyleMiiU** menu.
 Make sure StyleMiiU is enabled, otherwise it won't do anything.
 2. Enter the **Available Themes** option and you should see the folders that are in `SD:/wiiu/themes/` (Or `SD:/wiiu/sdcafiine/` in case no themes folder exist), showing up empty if no theme is present.
 Once there, set whatever theme you want to Current Theme.
 If no theme it's set, the Wii U's default home menu will be loaded.
 3. Once you exit the WUPS menu, the Home Menu should restart and once it gets restarted, your Home Menu will now have the theme you chose applied to it.

 Additional options:
 - Shuffle themes: This option tries to mimic the 3DS' option of shuffling themes, you can use it by simply activating the option and then in **Available Themes**, select the themes you want to shuffle through.
-The themes will change **every time you restart the console**.
+The themes will change **every time you restart the console or enter and exit to the menu**.
 If you disable this option, then the last theme you selected will become the default theme for it to fallback on.

 ## Building
 Requires the [libcontentredirection](https://github.com/wiiu-env/libcontentredirection) and [wut](https://github.com/devkitPro/wut)